 Be prepared to start with a clean slate and part with items that you may have initially wanted to keep.
 "I like being challenged by clients," says Humphrey.
 "With that said, I don’t like when clients are too sentimental about furniture or objects that they’ve owned for years and can't part with.
 One client of mine was really attached to some bedside tables that she found on the street when she was in college, and I had to physically throw them back out onto the street."

-While a simple styling gig can be finished in a week, other large-scale projects can take years to complete, but no matter what your timeline is, designers agree that patience is key.
+A simple styling gig can be finished in a week, while large-scale projects can take years to complete, but no matter what your timeline is, designers agree that patience is key.
 "Timelines depend on two variables," says Hodges: "the scale of the project, and how quickly a client makes decisions (with the latter being most important).
 Some clients take longer to pull triggers than others, which definitely impacts the pace of the project."

 "Managing expectations is one of the most important aspects of my job, so I make sure my clients are well informed about lead times and process before I start any project," says Hodges.
 "However, there are still times that clients think that things can be done overnight.
 Concepts take time to develop and furniture is not made by robots with superpowers—patience will always pay off in the end."

-Each designer has his or her own pet-peeve.
+Each designer has their own pet-peeve.
 For Hodges, it's texting late at night.
 "As an interior designer, I form close relationships with clients because the nature of the job is very intimate," she says.
-"But I wish clients understood that there are times (such as at 10 p.m. on a Sunday) when I am off-duty."
+"But I wish clients understood that there are times (such as at 10 p.m. on a Sunday) when I am off duty."

-Every interior designers’ business model differs, so it's important to be aware of your own.
+Be sure to have a strong grasp of your designer's payment policies.
 "Every designer seems to have a different pricing structure, which can be confusing when choosing a designer," says Santos.
 "Homepolish clients pay a flat rate for design time as their project progresses so they can move as slowly or quickly as they like."

-Some designers like Katie Hodges work on a 50-50 model, which means a 50% retainer is due upfront, and a 50% balance due at the end.
-Others clients are charged either monthly or bi-weekly, with furniture purchases due upfront, like at DISC Interiors.
+Some designers, like Katie Hodges, work on a 50-50 model, which means a 50 percent retainer is due upfront, and a 50 percent balance due at the end.
+Other clients are charged either monthly or bi-weekly, with furniture purchases due upfront.